 All services are open to the public.
-Laketran’s fleet of buses consists of 16 kneeling local route buses, 20 motor coach buses for commuter service, and 88 paratransit vans for Dial-a-Ride.
+Laketran’s fleet of buses consists of 16 kneeling local route buses, 20 motor coach buses for commuter service, and over 90 paratransit vans for Dial-a-Ride.
 Laketran’s bus fleet is 100% ADA accessible and every bus is equipped with a wheelchair lift or ramp.
 Accessibility is very important at Laketran – not only in terms of equipment, but to those who operate the system as well.
 Drivers are trained to assist riders with disabilities and special needs including CPR/First Aid training, disability sensitivity, assisting passengers with service animals, communicating with hearing or visually impaired customers, maneuvering and securing mobility devices, and transferring individuals to a seat.

-Laketran’s operating budget is $17.8 million for 2019.
-The agency’s primary source of income is a one-quarter of one percent (0.25%) county sales tax, which accounts for over 65% of Laketran’s operating budget.
-Approximately 10% of revenues are generated from passenger fares, 10% from Medicaid Non-Emergency Transportation contracts, and 20% from federal and state aid.
+Laketran’s operating budget is $18.1 million for FY 2020.
+The agency’s primary source of income is Laketran’s half of one percent (0.50%) local county sales tax, which accounts for nearly 65% of Laketran’s operating budget.
+Approximately 10% of revenues are generated from passenger fares, 10% from Medicaid Non-Emergency Transportation contracts, and 15% from federal and state grants.
 Laketran has received 24 years of consecutive clean audits from the state of Ohio.
 A Comprehensive Annual Financial Report (CAFR) is prepared by Laketran’s Finance Department and represents Laketran’s commitment to provide accurate, concise and high-quality financial information to the Board of Trustees, interested parties and Lake County residents.
 Download the 2019 Laketran CAFR here.

 Laketran was recognized by the American Public Transit Association for Outstanding Achievement for a small system in 2000 and again in 2005.
 In 2005, Laketran was also recognized by the Mentor Area Chamber of Commerce as the Lake County Organization of the Year.
 The agency has also consistently been awarded recognition for excellence in financial budgeting and reporting, communications and federal triennial reviews.